 VI.C.
 Assessment of the level of consensus behind your community’s proposal, including a description of areas of contention or disagreement

+To be completed by CWG-Stewardship Chairs following the 24-hour review period that ends on 10 June 2015 at 23:59 UTC.

 Annex A – The Community’s Use of the IANA Functions – Additional Information